On $C^*$-algebras associated to transfer operators for countable-to-one maps: Invariance uniqueness theorems and the regular representation

-Combining this statement with standard arguments we get the following version of gauge uniqueness theorem for the crossed product $A\rtimes L$: \begin{cor}[Gauge invariance uniqueness theorem] Let $(\pi,T)$ be faithful covariant representation of $L$ and let $C^*(\pi,T)$ be the $C^*$-algebra generated by $\pi(A)\cup \pi(I)T$.
-The following are equivalent:
+The gauge-invariance uniqueness for Cuntz-Pimsner algebras implies the following \begin{thm} Let $(\pi,T)$ be faithful covariant representation of $L$ and let $C^*(\pi,T)$ be the $C^*$-algebra generated by $\pi(A)\cup \pi(I)T$.
+Then $\pi\rtimes T$ is faithful on the core subalgebra $A_\infty$ of $A\rtimes L$, and the following conditions are equivalent: